 Paxil - Getting Legal Help

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions related to Paxil use, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Paxil use.
+If you or a loved one has experienced any dangerous symptoms or unusual medical conditions related to Paxil use, you should first contact your doctor or other healthcare professional.
+It’s also in your best interests to consult with a product liability attorney to learn more about your legal options.